faruqii/WAD2022-FARUQI-1202204105/README.md

 # Website Application Development Practicum

-This is the repository for the Website Application Development Practicum.
-With EAD Laboratory.
+This is the repository for the Website Application Development Practicum With EAD Laboratory.

 ## Getting Started
 - Clone the repository